tytydraco/yessleep/out/There_was_a_strange_post_on_my_reddit_account_I_dont_recall_posting_it.md

 \-End of Original Post-

-As I’m reposting this on the web, there’ve been several local reports of people in my area going missing with no trace.
-It's likely that whatever "Cerridwen" is, It's responsible for the disappearances in my area and it's not human.
+As I’m reposting this on the web, there’ve been two additional reports of people going missing in my area with no trace.
+It's likely that whatever "Cerridwen" is, It's responsible for the disappearances in my area.
+Not only that but it's not human.
+It's something supernatural.

-“The first 10 of the missing people had received an email from an individual identified as \[\*\*\*\].
+“The first ten people to have gone missing had received an email from an individual identified as \[\*\*\*\].
 However, now people are going missing without having received any previous let-” I turned off the TV after hearing that.
 The local news had also been saying that some other people had been waking up with words stamped on their arms.
 Some of these people that had reported words stamped on their forearms have since gone missing as well.

 Either way, it's coming for me now and I know this for a fact.
 I say this because the light coming through my apartment windows has begun to dim considerably despite it still being mid-daytime with no clouds in sight.
 There are faint whispers coming from all around me and the lights of my apartment have begun to flicker and turn off.
 I feel like this isn't the first time this has happened.